swetanshipatel/project-documentation/pages/elasticsearch_connector/es_v2_user_guide.md

 	7. Configure 'Document - Update' operation with **index** and **document id** of the document which you want to update.

-	8. Also provide either 'JSON input file path' or 'Document source' with other optional arguments.
+	8. Provide either 'JSON input file path' or 'Document source' with other optional arguments.
 	In the sample XML provided below, 'JSON input file path' is set to **UpdateIndexDocument.json** (copied in src/main/resource folder of demo application)